ericnograles/seneca-service-api/README.md

 This is a sample of a Web API entrypoint into a microservice ecosystem.
 This is the Web API in which clients will interact with a domain's entire microservice architecture.
 This was built using [Express](http://expressjs.com/) and [Seneca](http://senecajs.org/)

+## Goals

+1. **Conventions-based service routing:** Developers should never touch this codebase save for one-off custom routes or infrastructure changes, such as logging and monitoring
+  * **Note**: Only applies for AMQP services
+1. **Standardized error handling**: Error payloads are well understood and can specify the HTTP status codes the Web API will return
+1. **Service client agnosticism**: Services can be over any protocol, be it HTTP, TCP, AMQP, or any other type of transport.

 ## Prerequisites

 1. [RabbitMQ](https://www.rabbitmq.com/install-homebrew.html)